Kanzakigawa Station

 Kanzakigawa Station (神崎川駅, Kanzakigawa-eki) is a train station in Yodogawa-ku, Osaka, Osaka Prefecture, Japan.

 Layout

 Kanzakigawa is aground level station.
 It is served by two side platforms serving two tracks.

 History

 The station opened on 16 July 1920, simultaneously with the opening of the Kobe Main Line.

 Station numbering was introduced on 21 December 2013, with Kanzakigawa being designated as station number HK-04.

+It is well known in the Kansai region for its catchy theme song - "Kanzakigawa: The best station on the Hankyu line (Check us out!)